laurafreyaweller/laurafreyaweller.github.io/_posts/2024-01-20-fabric-testing.md

 ---

 After making all my materials I decided to digitalize them and test them.
-- To find all the digitalized version of my materials, please look (here)[/digital-hardware-recipes].
+- To find all the digitalized version of my materials, please look [here](digital-hardware-recipes).
 - To see the outcome of my tests, look below

 ## Testing outcome